-payment difficulties, a retailer must not arrange for de-energisation of the customer's premises under subclause (1), unless the retailer has offered the customer 2 payment plans in the previous 12 months278 and:

-- (a) the customer has agreed to neither of them 279 ; or - (b) the customer has agreed to one but not the other of them but the plan to which the customer agreed has been cancelled due to non-payment by the customer; or - (c) the customer has agreed to both of them but the plans have been cancelled due to non-payment by the customer.280 - (3) A retailer may arrange de-energisation of a customer's premises, including by de-enegising the customer's supply remotely, if: - (a) the customer has, while on a shortened collection cycle, not paid a bill by the pay-by date; and - (b) the retailer has given the customer a disconnection warning notice after the pay-by date; and - (c) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay, or to agree to the offer or to adhere to the payment plan or instalment arrangement as referred to in subclause (1) (a) (ii) and (b) (ii), in one of the following ways:281 - (i) in person; - (ii) by telephone; - (iii) by facsimile or other electronic means; and
+- (f) the customer has refused or failed to take any reasonable action towards settling the debt. - (2) Where a customer is a hardship customer or a residential customer who has informed the retailer in writing or by telephone that the customer is experiencing payment difficulties, a retailer must not arrange for de-energisation of the customer's premises under subclause (1), unless the retailer has offered the customer 2 payment plans in the previous 12 months239 and: - (a) the customer has agreed to neither of them within 5 business days of the retailers offer; or - (b) the customer has agreed to one but not the other of them but the plan to which the customer agreed has been cancelled due to non-payment by the customer; or - (c) the customer has agreed to both of them but the plans have been cancelled due to non-payment by the customer.240 - (3) A retailer may arrange de-energisation of a customer's premises, including by de-enegising the customer's supply remotely, if: - (a) the customer has, while on a shortened collection cycle, not paid a bill by the pay-by date; and - (b) the retailer has given the customer a disconnection warning notice after the pay-by date; and - (c) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay, or to agree to the offer or to adhere to the payment plan or instalment arrangement as referred to in subclause (1) (a) (ii) and (b) (ii), in one of the following ways:241 - (i) in person;

-278 Rule 111(2) has the same effect as clause 13.1(a) of the ERC v10 which provides that a retailer must not disconnect a customer if the failure to pay relates to an instalment under the customer's first instalment plan with the retailer.
+239 Rule 111(2) has the same effect as clause 13.1(a) of the ERC which provides that a retailer must not disconnect a customer if the failure to pay relates to an instalment under the customer's first instalment plan with the retailer.